kh-mahmoud/kh-mahmoud/README.md

 # 💫 About Me:
 Full Stack JavaScript Developer with a deep passion for crafting innovative and user-focused web applications.
-I specialize in both front-end and back-end development, using technologies like React, Node.js, Next.js, and Express to build robust, scalable solutions.
+I specialize in both front-end and back-end development, using technologies like React, Node.js, Next.js, and Express to build robust, scalable solutions. <br>
 My goal is to tackle real-world challenges with efficient, high-performance code.
 I’m also passionate about exploring new technologies, and learning Ai, to enhance my skillset and bring fresh ideas to my work. <br> I love collaborating on  projects that push the boundaries of web development and turn creative concepts into reality.

 ## 🌐 Socials: